marziosala/marziosala.github.io/_posts/2024-01-01-chat-with-docs.md

 ```

-<div style="font-family: monospace; color:#880E4F; pad: 10px">No, the President cannot testify in a trial during his term of office.
-According to Article 67 of Title IX, throughout his term of office, the President shall not be required to testify before any French Court of law or Administrative authority.</div>
+<div style="font-family: monospace; color:#880E4F; padding: 10px">No, the President of the Republic cannot be required to testify in a trial during their term of office.
+According to Article 67 of Title IX, throughout their term, the President is not required to testify before any French Court of law or Administrative authority.
+They also cannot be the object of any civil proceedings, nor of any preferring of charges, prosecution or investigatory measures.</div>